davepokpong/Auan/README.md

 # Rules
 - Don't Panic
 - Respect each others.
 - Don't do any bullshit pranks.
-It's not fun with a valueable files being damaged.
+It's not fun with a valuable files being damaged.

 # Usage
 #### In Github, the safest way for your workflows is by doing [ Pulling &rarr; work(merge) &rarr; Pushing ] everytime you do something.